digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

   :end-before: -- CREATE_INTEREST_RATE_SWAP_VARIABLES_END

 The floating leg depends on a reference rate, which is defined by the *referenceRateId* variable.
+The value of the reference rate is observed at the beginning of each payment period.

 The *issuerPaysFix* variable is used to specify whether the issuer pays the fix or the floating leg.
 This is not needed for bonds, because the regular payments are always in one direction (from the